lagudushruthi/Risc-V-RTL2GDS/Week1/Day2/Readme.md

 ## Summary
 This overview provides you with practical insights into timing libraries, synthesis strategies, and reliable coding practices for flip-flops.
-Continue experimenting with these concepts to deepen your understanding of RTL design and synthesis.
+Continue experimenting with these concepts to deepen your understanding of RTL design and synthesis.Modern tools perform constant propagation and left-shifting for power-of-two multiplication, eliminating wasteful hardware.